wangtao169447/Dailylearn/readme.txt

-this is a file.
-contains tow rows!
+contains tow rows! so what to do next? add a new row. hello. accord o can append.